neooblaster/zcl_log_util/README.md

 With this rule the message will be logged / displayed as ``w508(vl)``

-Note : The overloading mode is not set (available) in the rule, so this is this mode which used.
+Note: The overloading mode is not set (available) in the rule, so this is this mode that used.

 ###### Skipping the error message (Mode `I`)

-This mode offer the possibility to mute message which respond to a rule set in customization table.
+This mode offers the possibility to mute messages that respond to a rule set in customization table.

-Note : The **mode** field must be defined
+Note: The **mode** field must be defined

 Considering you are logging the following message ``w010(02)`` and you have this rule in the customizing table :